Text Made Textile

 Memory and the creative act are dominant themes in Once Upon a Time in Tehran, a work that debuted last year at Toronto’s Olga Korper Gallery and went on to reap critical acclaim at the 13th Havana Biennial, which took place in Cuba in May.

-The textile-rich artwork draws on a variety of traditions, including Islamic talisman shirts where religious text – sometimes the whole Qur’an – is calligraphed all over a simple garment to be worn into battle for protection, observes British culture critic and textiles expert Victoria Horwell, a fan of Ghazi’s art.
+The textile-rich artwork draws on a variety of traditions, including Islamic talisman shirts where religious text – sometimes the whole Qur’an – is calligraphed all over a simple garment to be worn into battle for protection, observes British culture critic and textiles expert Veronica Horwell, a fan of Ghazi’s art.
 “Memory protects our identity, so she’s in the words-textile-talisman tradition: memory is thread; memory as thread.”
 Some of those memories are personal and poignant.

 On the wall of Ghazi’s “ascenseur” studio (so-called because accessible by elevator) is a piece composed of real bullets tipped in 24 karat gold.
 “I grew up in war,” explains the artist, who was raised by intellectual parents during the revolution.
 “I make nice things out of really ugly things.”